ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 ### General Form Handling

 A large amount of user data is entered using a standard HTML form / POST request scenario.
 In the cases of **temporarily unavailable connections** and **slow connections** potential data loss is an issue.
-Standard browser messages are not suitable to inform the user on what is happening and what they should do.
-The application should provide means to prevent data loss and better information of the current connection status for the user.
+The standard browser message ("No Internet...") is not suitable to inform the user on what is happening and what they should do to save their data.
+The application should provide means to prevent data loss and provide better information of the current connection status for the user.

 ### Page Editor / Ajax Background Requests